Rebyrg/k8s-demo/README.md

 Run the __availability and response test__ described in __scale the application__ above.
 Delete pod and check output of the __new terminal window__.
-Notice that there are no errors in output.
+Notice that there are no errors in the output.
 Self-healing mechanism working together with readinessProbe fixed errors that were seen in the previous tests.
 You can also run again test from __Scacle__ and ensure that there are no errors as well.

 ## Zero downtime deployment
 We will prepare a new version of our application to demonstrate zero downtime deployment.
-Edit sources and change value of `eurUsdRate` attribute in class `CurrencyProviderRest`.
+Edit sources and change value of `eurUsdRate` attribute in the class `CurrencyProviderRest`.
 Set it to 2.0 or something that will differ from current value.
 We will print the value with spread in a loop like in previous tests, so we need to notice when application version was changed.
 Build new version of application executing `mvn clean package`.
-It will create new file `target/k8s-demo-currency-provider-0.0.1-SNAPSHOT.jar` with modified the rate service.
+It will create new file `target/k8s-demo-currency-provider-0.0.1-SNAPSHOT.jar` with modified rate service.
 Then run `docker build -t k8s-demo-currency-provider:0.0.2 .`.
 It builds a new docker image `k8s-demo-currency-provider` and tag it with the new version `0.0.2`.
-You can check that that there is the new image with changed image id in your local docker registry running `docker images | grep k8s-demo`.
+You can check that there is a new image with a changed image id in your local docker registry running `docker images | grep k8s-demo`.
 Ensure that you have property __replicas__ set to at least 2 in deployment `k8s-demo-currency-provider`.
 If not run `kubectl scale deployment k8s-demo-currency-provider --replicas 2`.
 Run the __availability and response test__ described in __scale the application__ above.
 Run `kubectl set image deployment/k8s-demo-currency-provider k8s-demo-currency-provider=k8s-demo-currency-provider:0.0.2`
 Kubernetes starts rolling update of our application changing its image version from 0.0.1 to 0.0.2 one by one.
 It respects rules provided by readinessProbe, so our application is available without any breaks.
-Look at output on the new terminal.
+Look at the output on the new terminal.
 Application was printing in a loop value 1.0 and then after deployment changed value to 2.0.
 There were no errors in the output.
 We deployed the new version of application without any downtime.

 ## Configmaps and secrets